-Open Source 101 is a one-day tools and processes conference designed to cover the basics of “open” at an introductory level and will target existing professionals as well as CS/technology students at universities and colleges throughout the Triangle region.
+Open Source 101 is a one-day tools and processes conference designed to cover the basics of “open” at an introductory level and will target existing professionals as well as CS/technology students at universities and colleges throughout the Triangle region, Greater Atlanta, and South Carolina.

-The Call will only be open for one (1) week – December 13 – 20, so please move quickly if interested.
+The Call will only be open for one (1) week – November 28th to December 5th, so please move quickly if interested.

 Just a few of the topics we would like to feature include: